 Monitor the patient's clinical response, and repeat the dose adjustment as needed.
 Dosage requirements for patients switching to HIZENTRA from another IGSC product: If a patient on HIZENTRA does not maintain an adequate clinical response or a serum IgG trough level equivalent to that of the previous IGSC treatment, the physician may want to adjust the dose.
 For such patients, Table 1 also provides guidance for dose adjustment if their desired IGSC trough level is known.
 Measles Exposure

-Administer a minimum total weekly HIZENTRA dose of 0.2 g/kg body weight for 2 consecutive weeks if a patient is at risk of measles exposure (i.e., due to an outbreak in the U.S.).
+Administer a minimum total weekly HIZENTRA dose of 0.2 g/kg body weight for 2 consecutive weeks if a patient is at risk of measles exposure (i.e., due to an outbreak in the U.S. or travel to endemic areas outside of the U.S.).
 For biweekly dosing, one infusion of a minimum at 400 mg/kg is recommended.
 If a patient has been exposed to measles, ensure this minimum dose is administered as soon as possible after exposure.